FOR EVERY $100 OF WEALTH

 MISSION STATEMENT: To create & harness joy, for building better futures.

-VISION STATEMENT: To become a leader at connecting people from historically excluded communities to life & trajectory enhancing resources, by leveraging joy.
+VISION STATEMENT: To become a leader in connecting people from historically excluded communities to trajectory-enhancing resources, by leveraging art, creativity & joy.

 Applesauce Group’s name derives from the concept of the old parental trick of masking the taste of medicine with applesauce.
 Utilizing an enjoyable catalyst to deliver uneasy essentials is our founding principle.
 Our flagship event “A Vibe Called Fresh” began in 2017 when a group of friends converted an annual cookout into an outdoor festival that showcased pathways to achieve viable homeownership to an audience largely made up of people from historically disenfranchised communities.
 The group also showcased local artists, musicians & creatives to produce an invigorating environment while also creating touchpoints of access to tools, organizations, and resources that encourage empowerment.